Girls' Generation: Endorsements

 Girls' Generation are regarded as one of the most sought-out advertisers in South Korea.
 Marketers named the group as the models with the most influence over consumers, attributing the group's positive attention from the public to their vocals, looks, and fashion sense.
+The group has appeared in over forty endorsement deals—major ones included LG, Intel, Korean chicken chain Goobne Chicken, Casio, Samantha Thavasa, Domino's Pizza and Lotte.
+They also collaborated with Korean shopping mall 10 Corso Como Seoul to create their own perfume brand "Girl".

 In 2009, the popularity of "Gee" helped the group generate ₩1.5 billion ($1.2 million) in endorsement revenue.
 In 2011 and 2012, the members of Girls' Generation combined were the South Korean celebrities who shot the most commercials.
-The group has appeared in over forty endorsement deals—major ones included LG, Intel, Korean chicken chain Goobne Chicken, Casio, Samantha Thavasa, Domino's Pizza and Lotte.
-They also collaborated with Korean shopping mall 10 Corso Como Seoul to create their own perfume brand "Girl".